-Data on alcohol consumption from Scottish Health Survey (combined 2017 - 2021) suggest that harmful drinking (defined as consuming more than 14 units per week) in West Dunbartonshire is lower than NHSGG&C (24%) and Scotland (24%).
-Additionally, the data (Scottish Government, 2021) shows:

-• The mean number of units per week among drinkers in West Dunbartonshire is 11.2 with male drinkers' consumption considerably higher at 14.1 units compared to 8.6 units for females.
+The best indicator for alcohol consumption in West Dunbartonshire is from the Scottish Health Survey 2021 (combined 2017 - 2021).
+Harmful drinking (defined as consuming more than 14 units per week) in West Dunbartonshire (20%) is lower than NHSGG&C (23%) and Scotland (24%).
+The mean number of units per week among drinkers in West Dunbartonshire is 11.2 with male drinker's consumption considerably higher at 14.1 units compared to 8.6 units for females.